 - The Level of Service Standards presented in Tables 3-2 and 3-3 apply to continuous roadway segments and specific intersections.
 The adopted standards do not require measuring congestion at other specific sites, such as other intersections, freeway ramps or freeway weaving areas.
 If the measurement and analysis of operating conditions for those types of facilities are to be added to future CMPs, the LOS standards would be set for them at that time. - 2.
 The level of service standards were based on calculated volume-to-capacity ratios.
 This measure of performance was selected due to the types of available data.
 The level of service calculation methods may be modified in future CMPs and the resulting levels of service may be different.
 For example, for roadway segments, it is possible that levels of service measured by conducting travel time runs could be different from those levels of service measured by volume-to-capacity ratios as described in this CMP.
-Similarly, for intersections, it is possible that levels of service measured by delay times could be different from those levels of service measured by volume-to-capacity ratios.
+Similarly, for intersections, it is possible that levels of service measured by volume-to-capacity ratios.
 This is one reason why the LOS standards for this CMP are one to two levels worse than the levels of service projected for the year 2000.

 - 3. Limited amounts of data were available to evaluate existing levels of service.
 For example, the counts provided by Caltrans were listed in one-hour increments (i.e., 4:00 PM to 5:00 PM, 5:00 PM to 6:00 PM).
 These one-hour increments do not necessarily reflect when the highest peak-hour volumes occur (e.g., those could have occurred from 4:30 PM to 5:30 PM). - 4.
 The Level of Service Standards may be refined by using the Countywide Travel Demand Forecasting Model.
 That model is described in Chapter 9.
-It will allow C/CAG to more accurately forecast the performance of the CMP's Roadway System in future years. - 5.
-For roadways and intersections with a LOS Standard F, if the monitoring results indicate a LOS F, determine the level (seconds of delay) that exceeds the upper threshold limits defined for LOS F. This will help identify and breakdown the different severity levels within the LOS F designation.
+It will allow C/CAG to more accurately forecast the performance of the CMP's Roadway System in future years.
+As a result, C/CAG could identify additional roadway segments and intersections operating at LOS F. The C/CAG would then amend this CMP's LOS Standards to reflect the new information. - 5.
+For roadways and intersections with a LOS Standard F, if the monitoring results indicate a LOS F, determine the level (seconds of delay) that exceeds the upper threshold limits defined for LOS F. This will help identify and breakdown the different severity levels within the LOS F designation. - 6.
+The most recently adopted 2010 Highway Capacity Manual (HCM2010), which updates 2000 HCM, will significantly enhance how engineers and planners assess the traffic and environmental effects of highway projects.
+The HCM2010 will be considered in the future as a regionally consistent option for analysis of level of services.
+The Metropolitan Transportation Commission (MTC) encourages the use of HCM2010, especially for the integrated multimodal approach to analysis of streets for various users.